aditya577/SecureDataManager/README.md

 ## Features

+### Authentication
+- **PIN-based Authentication**:
+- Users must set a PIN during the initial app setup.
+- This PIN is required to access the app on subsequent launches.
+- PINs are stored securely using `EncryptedSharedPreferences`.

+- **Future Enhancements**:
+- Biometric authentication for added convenience.
+- PIN reset functionality.

 ### Password Manager
 - Add and securely store **username** and **password** pairs.
 - View stored passwords in a secure environment.